ucsb-cs16/w20/_lectures/lect02.md

 ---
 annotatedpdfurl: /lectures/CS16_Lecture2_ann.pdf
 annotatedready: true
-desc: Basic I/O, Variable Types, Boolean Expressions, Control Flow and git
+desc: Basic I/O, Variable Types, Boolean Expressions, Control Flow
-lecture_date: 2019-10-01
+lecture_date: 2020-01-09
 num: Lecture 2
 slides: /lectures/CS16_Lecture2.pdf
 ready: true

 ---

-# Code from lecture

 # Topics

-# Code anywhere and everywhere with git
+## Code anywhere and everywhere with git

 ## What is git?
 * Git is a version control system (VCS).
 A VCS allows you to keep track of changes in a file (or groups of files) over time